 Determine to think about Spiritual things and new activities 15 times today.
 If you have nothing to do make it 50 times.
 You will at some point become what you think about.

+Thankyou for reading day 2 to find out the process for gambling freedom.
 Every day write down which day you just finished so that you can keep track of where to start tomorrow.
-Please find day three near the bottom of the left hand column.